Devic Disease: Symptoms, Causes And Treatment

 As there is still no well-defined and easy-to-determine cause of this disease, Its diagnosis is basically clinical, made from the observation of the symptoms manifested by the patient On the other hand, although the diagnosis is mostly clinical, MRI (Nuclear Magnetic Resonance) tests are normally performed to detect possible spinal lesions.

-You may be interested: Epiblast: What it is and What Are Its Characteristics
+You may be interested: Rabbit Syndrome: What it Consists Of, Symptoms, Causes and Treatment

 In acute attacks of myelitis, spinal lesions typically involve 3 or more vertebral segments.
 This technique (MRI) can be used to differentiate Devic’s disease from other autoimmune disorders, such as Multiple Sclerosis (MS).
 A difference between these pathologies, and which also helps to establish a diagnosis, is a normal brain MRI in the early stages of Devic disease